Tranz Rail: Privatisation

 The company was sold to the Fay Richwhite-Wisconsin Central consortium for $328.3 million through an entity named Pylorus Investments Limited, shortly afterwards renamed Tranz Rail Limited.
 The sale was completed on 30 September 1993.
 Tranz Rail Limited raised funds to buy New Zealand Rail by borrowing $223.3 million, and its shareholders contributed $105 million to the acquisition price through the purchase of 105 million Tranz Rail shares at $1 each.

+Commentators welcomed the presence of an "experienced American short-line operator" (Wisconsin Central) but were critical of Fay Richwhite, arguing that as a private equity firm the company was only interested in "short-term capital profit maximisation."

 In 1994 the company sold its 15% stake in Clear Communications for $72.6 million, $20.1 million above book value.
 The company had gained its shareholding by selling its fibre optic network along the North Island Main Trunk to Clear.

+Tranz Rail won the Roger Award for The Worst Transnational Corporation operating in New Zealand on three occasions: 2000, 2001 and 2002, and was the first corporation inducted into the "hall of shame".

 Rebranded Tranz Rail

-DFT 7145 in Napier in Tranz Rail's bumble bee livery, in use 2001–2004.
+DFT 7145 in Napier in Tranz Rail's bumble bee livery, in use June 2001–2004.

 New Zealand Rail carried its corporate brand until 18 October 1995, when Tranz Rail Limited was renamed Tranz Rail Holdings Limited and New Zealand Rail Limited was renamed Tranz Rail.
 On the same day Tranz Rail Holdings Limited made a $100 million capital repayment to the Fay Richwhite consortium, largely financed by the sale of shares in Clear Communications.
 The Tranz Rail brand was created by Wellington-based Cato Partners, who also designed brands for the divisions of Tranz Rail: